Frequently Asked Questions:

 -

-The Prairie Lakes Youth Scholarship Program offers scholarships for students in grades 3-12 to take classes in various art forms, including dance, literature, media arts, music, theater, visual arts, and folk/traditional arts.
+The Prairie Lakes Youth Scholarship Program offers scholarships for students in grades 3-12 to take classes in various art forms, including, but not limited to: dance, literature, media arts, music, theater, visual arts, and folk/traditional arts.
 There’s a lot to discover within the arts, here’s some learning opportunities:

 Private Lessons – Students can use the scholarship to pay for one-on-one or group lessons with a professional artist in their chosen field.
 This setup allows for personalized guidance and skill development in their specific art form.